Our Impact

 • Develops culture of investment into local economy, encouraging Agents to support local goods and services

-• 3 new community projects each year
+• 21 new community projects led by young people every year

-• 3 new training and employment opportunities
+• 44 new training and employment opportunities every year

 Inputs